-There is a good amount of effort required to get into some MBA programs.
-This is especially true for prestigious MBA programs from top universities.
-These schools can be very selective about the students they choose to accept into their school.
+There is a good amount of effort required to get into some MBA programs, especially for prestigious degrees from top universities.
+These schools can be very selective about the students they choose to accept into their programs.

-For online courses especially, entry standards tend to be reduced these days.
-To qualify for full admission, you may be required to complete a shorter course such as a Graduate Certificate in Business Administration.
+For online courses especially, entry standards tend to be lower these days.
+To qualify for full admission, you may have the option to complete a shorter course such as a Graduate Certificate in Business Administration.
 The short course contains units from the main program.
-By completing it successfully, you demonstrate that you have the academic ability to continue on with the full MBA program.
+By completing it successfully, you demonstrate that you have the academic ability to continue with the full program.

 Tips for acing the MBA application process